 Plant-Based Mac and Cheese

 This plant-based mac and cheese is not only vegan but it's also oil-free, nut-free, soy-free and gluten-free.
-Made from a base of potatoes, carrots, pumpkin seeds, nutritional yeast and seasonings, the cheesy sauce is 100% plant-based and easy to whip up in your blender.
+Made from a base of potatoes, carrots, nutritional yeast and seasonings, the cheesy sauce is 100% plant-based and easy to whip up in your blender.
 Mix with your favorite gluten-free pasta for an easy main course or side dish.

 Course Main Course, Side Dish